Smolations/polymerge/README.md

       Please make a selection (or press Enter to abort):

-As you can see, you now have a quick overview of the number of monomers in your active polymer.
-Once you have more than one polymer defined, you will get a similar overview for total number of polymers in your active notebook.
+As you can see, you now have a quick overview of the number of monos in your active poly.
+Once you have more than one poly defined, you will get a similar overview for total number of polys in your active notebook.

 Since this document is emulating starting a laboratory from scratch, I should explain a couple of the newly available options.

-* **Prune notebook (remove integrated polymer branches)** - This option appears when you have one or more polymers defined.
-Choosing this options sets polymerge into action, searching for any of your defined polymer branches which have already been merged into `master`.
+* **Prune notebook (remove integrated poly branches)** - This option appears when you have one or more poly branches defined.
+Choosing this options sets polymerge into action, searching for any of your defined poly branches which have already been merged into `master`.
 If found, you are prompted to remove them, one at a time.

 * **Push notebook changes out to team** - This option appears any time that changes are made in the active notebook.
-In this case, we just added a new polymer, but it is an empty definition.
-Therefore, the polymer definition file would show up as "untracked" in the notebook repo managed by polymerge.
-Usually, you are prompted to re-merge a polymer once you've added/removed/re-ordered its monomers.
-After all, why prompt the user to submit notebook changes automatically at this point if the polymer is just an empty file?
+In this case, we just added a new poly, but it is an empty definition.
+Therefore, the poly definition file would show up as "untracked" in the notebook repo managed by polymerge.
+Usually, you are prompted to re-merge a poly once you've added/removed/re-ordered its monos.
+After all, why prompt the user to submit notebook changes automatically at this point if the poly is just an empty file?

-Choosing the option to add a monomer branch will display a prompt for you to enter any part of the branch name you'd like to add. polymerge uses case-insensitive pattern matching to find candidates on the remote, allowing you to choose from that list.
-The branch is then added to the polymer definition, and you are given the opportunity to continue adding monomer branches.
-Once you are finished, you will be prompted to (re-)merge the polymer and push those changes out to the team. polymerge first performs the required branch operations within the laboratory repository, then performs operations in the notebook repository so that your team can share the new definition.
+Choosing the option to add a mono branch will display a prompt for you to enter any part of the branch name you'd like to add. polymerge uses case-insensitive pattern matching to find candidates on the remote, allowing you to choose from that list.
+The branch is then added to the poly definition, and you are given the opportunity to continue adding mono branches.
+Once you are finished, you will be prompted to (re-)merge the poly and push those changes out to the team. polymerge first performs the required branch operations within the laboratory repository, then performs operations in the notebook repository so that your team can share the new definition.

                    /)
           __   ___//     ___    _  __  _    _